sitepress/sitepress/README.md

 # Mascot

 Mascot is a file-backed website content manager that can be embedded in popular web frameworks like Rails, run stand-alone, or be compiled into static sites.
+Its useful for marketing pages or small websites that you need to deploy within your web frameworks.

 [![Build Status](https://travis-ci.org/bradgessler/mascot.svg?branch=master)](https://travis-ci.org/bradgessler/mascot)